 (2) In carrying out its duties the Commission shall, in so far as is practicable, ensure that the revenue derived pursuant to this Act, and under any other written law relevant to the duties of the Commission, is sufficient to provide for the operating, administrative and other costs of the Commission.

 [Section 7 amended by No. 35 of 2003 s.
-126 and 166.]
+126 and 166; No. 77 of 2006 s.
+4.]

 8. Powers of the Commission